ihsuanlee7/Exploring-Crime-in-Los-Angeles/README.md

 1. Connect to your EC2 instance.
 2. Clone this repository (only if you have not already): `git clone https://github.com/Prof-Rosario-UCLA/team14.git`
 3. Enter the team directory: `cd team14`
+4. Pull the latest changes (if needed): `git pull origin main`
-4. Activate the virtual environment: `source venv/bin/activate`
+5. Activate the virtual environment: `source venv/bin/activate`
-5. Run the pipeline: `bash bash/pipeline.sh`
+6. Run the pipeline: `bash bash/pipeline.sh`